gkamisli/kaggle-car-insurance/README.md

 Categorical features:
 - Predictive models need numerical encodings for string data (e.g. one-hot encoding, word vectors with embeddings, ordinal representation); hence, categorical columns are converted into one-hot encoding representation.

+##
 ### **2. Model Selection**

 The models used for this classification are RandomForest as the baseline model, XGBoost classifier and LSTM based neural network to compare results with it.

 **Frameworks:** pandas, numpy, seaborn, sklearn, xgboost, tensorflow, unittest

+**Model cross-validation**:

+Because test data isn't labelled, train data is split into train and validation data for model comparisons.
+- Baseline (RandomForest) and XGBoost: 5-fold cross-validation is used along with Grid Search to find the best parameters and model.
+So,
+- Neural Network: Validation data is obtained from 25% of train data.
+Then, it is used against the train data not to overfit while training the model at every epoch.

 **Baseline Model**

 **XGBoost Model**